Kew Gardens

 Know before you go

 Evan Evans tickets are valid anytime during regular daytime opening hours on the date shown.
+Opening hours are subject to change.
 Please note you will require a printed copy of your ticket.
+Kew Gardens opens late at 12:00 noon on the first Monday of every month.

 Cancellation policy